Aurora6899/PointTTT/README.md

 <div  align="center">
  <img src="PointTTT.png" width = ""  align=center />
 </div>

-PointTTT introduces Test-Time Training (TTT) into 3D point cloud analysis.
-It uses input-dependent hidden-state optimization for linear-complexity "infer-while-adapting" sequence modeling.
-The PointTTT Block performs forward and reverse hidden-state adaptation and fuses the aligned representations with lightweight learnable gates.
-Its Adaptive Serialization Router (ASR) selects among locality-preserving Z-order and Hilbert serialization variants according to each input point cloud.
 ### Paper-reported results

 All PointTTT results in the paper use fully supervised training from scratch